clarkfitzg/phd_research/analysis/vecchia/notes.md

 cores. __work group__'s are able to execute independently- they contain 1 or more __work items__ and can have subgroups in openCL 2.0.

+It might be possible to use MAGMA or [clBLAS](https://github.com/clMathLibraries/clBLAS) to pull out the routines we need.

 ## Tue Dec 27 09:59:21 PST 2016

 Now trying to get this stuff on the GPU.
 Looking at the Arrayfire library,